PQClean/PQClean/SECURITY.md

 ## Vulnerability Reporting

 We endeavor to document known security vulnerabilities as they are brought to our attention.
-Resolved issues will be clearly marked with the date of resolution.
 However, due to limited resources available to us, our capacity for rapid and comprehensive vulnerability management is limited and delivered at best effort.
+To report a vulnerability for a PQ algorithm, please open a [new issue](https://github.com/PQClean/PQClean/issues/new) and clearly document the specifics of the vulnerability.
+Resolved issues will be marked with the date of their resolution and will contain links to commits or merged PR-s which applied the relevant fixes.
 Reported vulnerabilities in the **Historic Issues** section have become irrelevant for PQClean due to the algorithms being removed from the library.

 <!-- new date line
 ### 2019-XX-XX
 -->

 ## Resolved Issues